nwyche9/Data-Science/README.md

   check out the comments for more information

 Data_Handler.py:
+     This is file that does all of the data preparation to ensure the input data can actually be used by the model multiple linear regression model.

+ Predictor.py:
-  a simple multiple linear regression model that takes some data from an api to calculate whether or not a stock will increase or decrease.
-This is file that does all of the data preparation to ensure the input data can actually be used by the model.
+    A simple multiple linear regression model that takes some data from an api to calculate whether or not a stock will increase or decrease.